Mu-Y/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, there!
 My name is Mu Yang.
-I'm a 1st year Ph.D. student in Computer Science and Engineering (CSE) at Texas A&M University.
-My supervisor is Prof. [Ricardo Gutierrez-Osuna] (https://engineering.tamu.edu/cse/profiles/rgutierrez-osuna.html).
+I'm a 1st year Ph.D. student in Electrical and Computer Engineering (ECE) at University of Texas at Dallas.
+My supervisor is Prof. [John H. L. Hansen] (https://personal.utdallas.edu/~jxh052100/).
+I'm a member of UTD Center for Robust Speech Systems ([UTD CRSS] (https://crss.utdallas.edu/)).
+My research interests include Speech Recognition and Speech Synthesis.
+In the past, I also had experience in Natural Language Processing, especially in Information Extraction (Event and Event Temporal Relation Extraction).

 I obtained my M.S. degree in Electrical Engineering at University of Southern California (USC).
-During my Master's study, I worked with [Prof. Panayiotis Georgiou](http://scuba.usc.edu/panos) and folks from [SCUBA Lab](http://scuba.usc.edu/) on Spoken Language Understanding and Speech Synthesis problems.
-After that I spent one year working as a research assistant at [Plus Lab](https://pluslabnlp.github.io/)  at USC [Information Scienceses Institute](https://www.isi.edu/research_groups/nlg/home) (ISI), fortunate to be supervised by Prof. [Nanyun (Violet) Peng](http://vnpeng.net/).
+During my Master's study, I worked with [Dr. Panayiotis Georgiou](http://scuba.usc.edu/panos) on Spoken Language Understanding and Speech Synthesis problems.
+I also worked with [Dr. Nanyun (Violet) Peng](http://vnpeng.net/) on Natural Langauge Processing and Information Extraction at USC Information Scienceses Institute ([USC ISI] (https://www.isi.edu/research_groups/nlg/home)).
+During 2020-2021, I was a Computer Science Ph.D. student at Texas A&M Univeristy, working on Speech Mis-pronunciation Recognition and Speech Synthesis.

-My research interests lie in Natural/Spoken Language Processing.
-I am working on Voice Conversion and Accent Conversion.
-In the past, I also had much experience in Natural Language Processing, especially in Information Extraction projects (Event and Event Temporal Relation Extraction).